-- 11.3 A meeting of the Review Committee will be arranged as soon as practicable after an affected party has applied under regulation 11.2b or 11.2c.
+- regulation 10.3 withdrawing an accredited probate firm's accreditation; or - regulation 10.4 suspending an accredited probate firm's accreditation. - 11.3 A meeting of the Review Committee will be arranged as soon as is practical after an affected party has applied under regulation 11.2b or 11.2c.
 The Review Committee will consider the matter afresh and will hear new material put forward by the affected party.
 The Review Committee may make any decision which ICAEW could have made. - 11.4 The Review Committee may require an affected party to contribute to the costs of the review.

-The Review Committee has the same powers as ICAEW when making decisions in relation to a firm, an accredited legal services firm, an applicant for authorised individual status, an authorised individual, an applicant for Head of Legal Practice status, a Head of Legal Practice, an applicant for Head of Finance and Administration status, a Head of Finance and Administration, an applicant for affiliate status or a legal services affiliate.
-It can also make decisions disqualifying persons from holding positions in licensed firms (as set out in section 5) or from holding material interests in those firms (as set out in section 6).
+The Review Committee has the same powers as ICAEW when making decisions in relation to a firm, an accredited probate firm, an applicant for authorised individual status, an authorised individual, an applicant for Head of Legal Practice status, a Head of Legal Practice, an applicant for Head of Finance and Administration status, a Head of Finance and Administration, an applicant for affiliate status or a probate affiliate.
+It can also make decisions disqualifying persons from holding positions in licensed firms (as set out in chapter 5) or from holding material interests in those firms (as set out in chapter 6).